Skip to Content

 With cool days and a bit of wind, I had to wait until day four of my cruise for the Green Thunder to open.
 With only two other guests willing to try, I had multiple runs on the Green Thunder.

-Guests aboard the Carnival Spirit have many options for meals.
-The Empire Restaurant, the main sit-down venue, offers complimentary food choices.
 The La Playa Grille and the Ol’ Fashioned Bbq on the higher decks offer buffet-style selections if you prefer something more casual.

-As with most Carnival ships that have undergone an upgrade, this vessel features Guy’s Burger Joint on the Lido deck.
-While I don’t tend to eat burgers, Guy’s burgers are made to order and full of flavor.
+Guests can customize their burgers with a variety of toppings and sauces.
+While I don’t tend to eat burgers, Guy’s burgers are fresh and full of flavor.
 As someone with celiac, I was surprised I could order one gluten-free.

 He often brought things to the table that no one had ordered in an attempt to get everyone to experiment with flavors.
 I tried the frog legs, alligator, and escargot during that cruise.